stfc/PSyclone/doc/user_guide/dynamo0p3.rst

 :ref:`annexed DoFs <lfric-annexed_dofs>` or both.

 As described in the PSy-layer :ref:`Argument Intents
-<dynamo0.3-psy-arg-intents>` section, the Fortran intent of LFRic
+<lfric-psy-arg-intents>` section, the Fortran intent of LFRic
 :ref:`field <lfric-field>` objects is always ``in`` (because it is only the data pointed to from within the object that is modified).
 The field or scalar that has its data modified by a Built-in is marked in **bold**.